noyo-technologies/backend-coding-challenge/README.md

 # Noyo Coding Challenge!

 Within this repository is a python application that implements v1.0 of a fictitious product specification.
-The story goes that Noyo is partnering with innovative insurance companies offering a new type of coverage called "traveling salesperson insurance."
+The story goes that Noyo is partnering with innovative insurance companies offering a new type of coverage called "traveling salesperson insurance.".
 This offering gives a company's employees unique benefits when they are on the road.
 It considers various aspects of their travel and has some very complex plan eligibility rules.
-For this challenge, there are two parts.
+When a salesman is working out of a home office, there could be gaps in their coverage timeline.

+This codes was deployed to production as is, but is incomplete, the original engineer was on a tight timeline, and did his best; it is possible that there are bugs in the code in addition to incomplete or incorrect tests.

+**Note**
+For this challenge there are no intentionally included bugs that you have to seek out or find.
+The incomplete tests however, are intentional and we encourage you to add more.
+If you find something that you think is a bug, lets talk about it during your onsite!

 **Part 1 (Take home - Completed before the interview) ~ 2 Hours**